yunustechin/yunustechin/README.md

 <h3> 👨🏻‍💻 About Me </h3>

 - 🎓 Computer Engineering student at Marmara University.
-- 💼 Passionate about Artificial Intelligence, Full Stack Development, and Backend Engineering.
+- 💼 Passionate about Full Stack Development, Backend Engineering, and Cloud Technologies.
-- 🚀 Enthusiastic about Machine Learning, Cyber Security, and Cloud Technologies.
+- 🚀 Enthusiastic about Cyber Security and exploring new technologies.
-- 💡 Constantly exploring new technologies and improving my problem-solving skills.
+- 💡 Constantly improving my problem-solving skills and learning new tools.
-- ⚡ Love working on AI-driven solutions and scalable backend architectures.
+- ⚡ Enjoy building scalable backend systems and API-driven solutions.
 - ☕ A strong cup of coffee fuels my creativity and focus.

 <h3> 🛠 Tech Stack </h3>